Saturday, 14 February 2026

 Operating the layout

-The unloading area is large concrete hardstanding for the local coal merchant, amongst others.
+The space between sidings C & B is a hardstanding for the local merchants, amongst others.

 The rules